Language Reference

 | No tail-call optimization | Deep recursive code can overflow.
 Core list functions are iterative for this reason. |

 | Containers compare by identity | Vectors, matrices, blobs, and hashes are :ptr objects; =/is test identity.
 Use conversion helpers where a structural comparison is needed.
-String hash keys compare over their first 1024 bytes. |
+String hash keys hash and compare by their full content, at any length — the same content equality is applies to strings. |

 eval is FULL-tier | SANDBOX contexts have no eval; use macros for code generation and read-string/read-all to parse data. |